King's Lynn railway station: Modern day

 Before electrification in 1992, InterCity (and, later, Network SouthEast) diesel locomotives such as the Class 37 operated most services.
 Many of these services featured full-service restaurant cars.
 Off-peak links were often provided by Metro-Cammell diesel multiple units, such as the Class 101.

 For many years after electrification, and the consequent removal of diesel locomotives from passenger services, Class 317 electrical multiple units operated all services out of King's Lynn.
 While they were not as comfortable as the previous fleet of locomotive-hauled coaches, they quickly developed a reputation for reliability.
-Today's services are mostly operated by Class 387s.
 A new siding alongside the Middleton Towers branch line, which extends for 14 chain, was commissioned in August 2020, to enable 8-car electric multiple units to be stabled when not in use.